You’re here because generic content just isn’t cutting it anymore.

 Let’s put that to the test.

-Retailers in ultra-competitive zones like SEOUL and AMSTERDAM are using dynamic product recommendations not just to upsell, but to anticipate.
-Think Amazon’s “Frequently Bought Together”—trained on billions of other purchases.
-(Makes impulse shopping a science.)
+Retailers in ultra-competitive zones like Seoul and Amsterdam are using dynamic product recommendations to do more than just upsell, they’re trying to predict what you’ll want before you know it yourself.
+Think Amazon’s “Frequently Bought Together” feature, trained on billions of purchases.
+It works.
+Every time.
+And yeah, that’s basically turned impulse shopping into a science.

 The Personalized Homepages you’re seeing?
 Those aren’t random.
 Based on past behaviors, AI reshuffles entire categories.
 A sneakerhead in BROOKLYN won’t see the same homepage as a techie in BERLIN.